PrestaShop/test-scenarios/src/content/modules/productcomments/check-the-name-of-a-deleted-user.md

 ## Preconditions

-The module product comment should be installed and configured<br />
+The module product comment should be installed and configured\
 A customer must have already added a comment
 ## Steps
 | Step Description | Expected result |